 Step 4.
 Submit your club paperwork.

 Step 5.
-Attend an ASMC meeting.
+Attend an ASMC Board meeting for approval.

 You will be invited to attend an upcoming ASMC Board meeting to discuss the club and its goals so that ASMC may formally approve your organization.
 You will be invited to a future ASMC meeting by the ASMC Director of Student Organizations, so be sure to check your email for next steps!